 - Gamemaker allows you to create many types of computer games without the need to write a single line of code.
 It allows users to make the game in Gamemaker and then redistribute on multiple platforms including iOS and Android.

 - Stencyl helps you create iOS and Flash 2D games quickly with or without coding.

-- Construct2 allows users to build 2D games without any coding that are then exported or converted to iOS or Android.
+- Construct2 allows users to build 2D games without any coding that is then exported or converted to iOS or Android.